dotnetcore/EasyCaching/docs/Castle.md

 ### 2.1 Define the interface

-We need to add `EasyCachingAble`,`EasyCachingPut` or `EasyCachingEvict` on the methods that we want to simplify the caching operation.
+We need to add `EasyCachingAble`,`EasyCachingPut` or `EasyCachingEvict` on the methods where we want to simplify the caching operation.

-The following unordered list shows you what the attribute will affect the caching.
+The following list shows you which attributes you can use for caching:

 - EasyCachingAble , Read from cached items
 - EasyCachingPut , Update the cached item
 - EasyCachingEvict , Remove one cached item or multi cached items

-There are some properties that we should know
+These properties can be applied on attributes

 Property | Description | Apply
 ---|---|---